guprwanda/trunkclub.github.io/source/_posts/2013-09-20-moving-from-tumblr-to-octopress.md

 ### Twitter loading, loading, bueller

-With a `twitter_user` set using the Octopress Unless patched, users with a vanilla Octopress install will notice tweets won't load, the result of an API [Twitter chose to sunset](https://dev.twitter.com/blog/api-housekeeping).
+With a `twitter_user` set using the Octopress Unless patched, users with a vanilla Octopress install will notice *tweets won't load*, the result of an API [Twitter chose to sunset](https://dev.twitter.com/blog/api-housekeeping).
 Fixing this is as simple as creating a new aside, like the following file added to `_includes/custom/asides`:

 ``` html twitter_widget.html
 <section>